Impact of bulk viscosity on the post-merger gravitational-wave signal from merging neutron stars

-Overall, our study reveals that large bulk viscosities are very effective at damping the collision-and-bounce oscillations of the stellar cores right after the merger.
-This damping has several consequences.
-First, the $m=2$ deformations are considerably reduced with the HMNS attaining a quasi axisymmetric configuration on much shorter timescales.
-Second, the rapid loss of the bar-mode deformation reduces significantly the efficiency of energy and angular-momentum losses via GWs.
-Third, the stellar structure of the HMNS is modified and is characterised by a remnant with uniformly rotating core spinning faster than in the inviscid case and with a systematically larger rotational energy.
-Fourth, the damping of the collision-and-bounce oscillations impacts the PSD of the post-merger GW signal reducing the amplitude of the $f_1$ and $f_3$.
-Finally, and more importantly, the larger rotational energy of the viscous remnants is reflected in a larger value for the $f_2$ frequency in the post-merger PSD, which needs to be properly taken into account to infer the properties of the EOS via universal relations (see, \eg \cite{Bauswein2012a, Bauswein2014, Bernuzzi2015a, Bauswein2015b, Bose2017, Lioutas2021, Breschi2022a}.
-While the behaviour described above applies to all viscous binaries, the differences between viscous and inviscid binaries become significant only for $\zeta \gtrsim \tfrac{1}{2} \zeta_{0}$.
-As a result, our crude but self-consistent results indicate that bulk-viscous effects reduce the radiated energy by $\lesssim 1\%$ in the (realistic) scenario of small viscosity, and at most by $\sim 15\%$ in the (unrealistic) scenario of large viscosity.
+Overall, our study reveals that large bulk viscosities are effective at damping the collision-and-bounce oscillations of the stellar cores while, at the same time, preserving the initial $m=2$ deformations of the binary.
+Second, the increase of the bar-mode deformation increases the efficiency of energy and angular-momentum losses via GWs.
+Third, the stellar structure of the HMNS is modified and is characterised by a more compact remnant with uniformly rotating core spinning faster than in the inviscid case but having the same rotational kinetic energy.
+Finally, and more importantly, the larger spinning frequency of the viscous remnants is reflected in a larger value for the $f_2$ frequency in the post-merger PSD, which needs to be properly taken into account to infer the properties of the EOS via universal relations (see, \eg \cite{Bauswein2012a, Bauswein2014, Bernuzzi2015a, Bauswein2015b, Bose2017, Lioutas2021, Breschi2022a}.
+While the behaviour described above applies to all viscous binaries, the differences between viscous and inviscid binaries become significant only for $\hat{\zeta} \gtrsim \zeta_{0}$.
+As a result, our self-consistent results indicate that bulk-viscous effects increase the radiated energy by $\lesssim 2\%$ in the (realistic) scenario of small viscosity, and at most by $\sim 30\%$ in the (unrealistic) scenario of large viscosity.

 The work presented here can be improved in a number of ways.
-First and foremost, by employing a space- and time-dependent evaluation of the strength of bulk viscosity as a result of deviations from weak chemical equilibrium.
-This has necessarily to be done in conjunction with temperature-dependent EOSs and together with the proper inclusion of the modifications introduced by neutrino emission and absorption.
-These improvements, which we plan to undertake in future work, will finally help determine how much of our upper limit of $15\%$ of the radiated GW energy is actually reduced by bulk viscosity in BNS mergers.
+First and foremost, by employing a full temperature-dependent EOS and together with the proper inclusion of the modifications introduced by neutrino emission and absorption, we would be able to have a more realistic model for the temperature profile of the HMNS remnant.
+Second, a more extensive exploration of different EOSs is necessary to remove a possible bias in our conclusions, which may arise from investigating only one EOS.
+Third, taking into account the presence of trapped neutrinos in the HMNS remnant \cite{Most2022,Espino2024b} would allow for a more realistic composition of hot neutron-star matter in the post-merger.
+We plan to explore these aspects in future work.